 - Don’t kill your dandelions!
 Bees feed on dandelions

-- Do not use toxic pesticides in your yard and garden.
+- Stop using chemical pesticides in your yard and garden.
+You may be using neonicotinoids and harming bees and other insects.
 (See a list of what to avoid.)

 - Call a beekeeper to remove an unwanted swarm

-- Support your local beekeepers and buy local honey
+- Support your local beekeepers and buy local honey.
+Oryana sells a variety of honey from local beekeepers.